Homemade Manakish with Cheese and Za’atar

 - For the cheese manakish, you can broil the top for just a few minutes to lightly brown the cheese.
 Keep an eye when you're doing this as it happens quickly

-- Remove baked manakish and place in a platter and cover with a towl or plastic bag to keep them soft until serving
+- Remove baked manakish and place in a platter and cover with a towel or plastic bag to keep them soft until serving

 - Serve them with fresh vegetables like tomato, cucumber, mint, and olives